ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 * If you encountered an error in OpenGOAL, please create a new Issue [here.](https://github.com/ArchipelaGOAL/ArchipelaGOAL/issues)
   * Use this page if:
-    * You encounter a crash, freeze, reset, etc.
+    * You encounter a crash, freeze, reset, etc in the game.
     * You fail to send Items you find in the game to the Archipelago server.
     * You fail to receive Items the server sends to you.
     * Your game disconnects from the server and cannot reconnect.